 In addition to offering the cleared version of clonoSEQ as a test for MRD in certain blood cancers, we also currently offer LDT versions of this test for other indications.
-The FDA has a policy of enforcement discretion with respect to LDTs whereby the FDA does not actively enforce its medical device regulatory requirements for such tests.
-However, in October 2014, the FDA issued two draft guidance documents stating that the FDA intended to modify its policy of enforcement discretion with respect to LDTs in a riskbased manner consistent with the existing classification of medical devices.
-Although the FDA halted finalization of the guidance in November 2016 to allow for further public discussion on an appropriate oversight approach to LDTs and to give Congressional authorizing committees the opportunity to develop a legislative solution, it is unclear if Congress or the FDA will modify the current approach to the regulation of LDTs in a way that would subject our current or future services marketed as LDTs to the enforcement of FDA regulatory requirements.
-The FDA Commissioner and the Director of the Center for Devices and Radiological Health ("CDRH") have expressed significant concerns regarding disparities between some LDTs and in vitro diagnostics that have been reviewed, cleared, authorized or approved by the FDA.
-If the FDA were to determine that NGS MRD tests offered as LDTs are not within the policy for LDTs for any reason, including new rules, policies or guidance, or due to changes in statute, our tests may become subject to extensive FDA requirements or our business may otherwise be adversely affected.
+For years, the FDA has exercised enforcement discretion with respect to LDTs that are marketed in the United States and has not actively enforced its medical device regulatory requirements for such tests, provided that the LDTs met certain conditions.
+On May 6, 2024, FDA issued the final rule that amended the definition of in vitro diagnostics (IVDs) in its regulations to state that IVDs are medical devices under the federal Food, Drug, and Cosmetic Act including when the manufacturer of the IVD is a laboratory.
+Under this nuanced approach, FDA proposed to phase out its general enforcement discretion for LDTs over a four-year period, subject to targeted enforcement discretion policies.
+In the absence of a successful legal challenge, LDTs that do not fall within the final rule's targeted enforcement discretion policies are expected to comply with certain medical device regulatory requirements such as medical device reporting and complaint handling requirements beginning on May 6, 2025, and other requirements such as registration and listing and premarket authorization, among others, will become phased in over the next three years.
+As a result, our NGS MRD tests may become subject to extensive FDA requirements, or our business may otherwise be adversely affected.
 If the FDA were to disagree with our LDT status or modify its approach to regulating LDTs, we could experience reduced revenue or increased costs, which could adversely affect our business, prospects, results of operations and financial condition.
 If required, the regulatory marketing authorization process required to bring our current or future LDTs into compliance may involve, among other things, successfully completing additional clinical validations and submitting to and obtaining clearance from the FDA for a premarket clearance (510(k)) submission or authorization for a de novo or approval of a PMA.

-Furthermore, recently introduced legislation, if passed, such as the VALID Act, could create new or different regulatory and compliance burdens on us and could have a negative effect on our ability to develop new products, which could have a material effect on our business.
-In the event that the FDA requires marketing authorization of our LDTs in the future, the FDA may not ultimately grant any clearance, authorization or approval requested by us in a timely manner, or at all.
+Furthermore, Congress is working on legislation that, if enacted, would clarify the FDA's authority with respect to LDTs.
+In this regard, the VALID Act was first introduced in March 2020, and most recently reintroduced in March 2023.
+The bill proposes a risk-based approach that would subject many LDTs to FDA regulation by creating a new in vitro clinical test, or IVCT, category of regulated products.
+As proposed, the bill would grandfather many existing LDTs from certain proposed requirements but would require such tests to comply with certain other regulatory requirements such as registration and listing, adverse event reporting.
+This legislation could create new or different regulatory and compliance burdens on us and could have a negative effect on our ability to develop new products, which could have a material effect on our business.
+In the event that the FDA requires marketing authorization of our LDTs in the future, the FDA may not ultimately grant any clearance or approval requested by us in a timely manner, or at all.
 In addition, if the FDA inspects our laboratory in relation to the marketing of our FDA-cleared clonoSEQ test, any enforcement action the FDA takes might not be limited to the FDA-cleared clonoSEQ test and could encompass our LDT testing service.

-For each product and service we are developing that requires FDA premarket review or equivalent regulatory approval, the FDA or other regulatory authority may not grant clearance, authorization or premarket approval and failure to obtain necessary approvals for our future products and services would adversely affect our ability to grow our business.
+For each product we are developing that requires FDA premarket review or equivalent regulatory approval, the FDA or other regulatory authority may not grant clearance, authorization or premarket approval and failure to obtain necessary approvals for our future products and services would adversely affect our ability to grow our business.